Abdul-Ahad2/myperfumes-backend/README.md

 ### Backend of MyPerfumes website
-To run the backend simply run `npm start` in the terminal
+To run the backend, run `npm start` in the terminal.